IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 - Right-click on the `DTOs` package and select the `New DTO` option.
 - Give it the name `OwnerDTO`.

-Also create also the following additional DTOs:
+Also, create the following additional DTOs:

 - `PetDTO`
 - `PetVisitDTO`